Michael Matheson iPad scandal: Candidate selection controversy in Falkirk West

-Matheson applied to stand again as the SNP candidate for Falkirk West in the next Scottish Parliament election, but in March 2025 announced that he would stand down as an MSP in 2026.
-In May 2025, The Herald reported that Matheson had agreed to step down after an intervention by John Swinney, on the condition that he passed internal party vetting and that Toni Giugliano was blocked from taking his place: Guigliano passed party vetting to stand as a Holyrood candidate for Falkirk West on 12 March 2025, but was suspended and removed from the candidate list because of a bullying complaint first made in August 2024, which his supporters claimed was closed with no action taken but re-opened after he passed vetting.
+Matheson applied to stand again as the SNP candidate for Falkirk West in the 2026 Scottish Parliament election, but in March 2025 announced that he would stand down as an MSP in 2026.
+In May 2025, The Herald reported that Matheson had agreed to step down after an intervention by John Swinney, on the condition that he passed internal party vetting and that Toni Giugliano was blocked from taking his place: Giugliano passed party vetting to stand as a Holyrood candidate for Falkirk West on 12 March 2025, but was suspended and removed from the candidate list because of a bullying complaint first made in August 2024, which his supporters claimed was closed with no action taken but re-opened after he passed vetting.
 An SNP spokesperson described the allegations as "nonsense".

-In July 2025, the SNP's Conduct Appeals Committee found that the process against Guigliano was "procedurally unfair", and that key evidence had been withheld by Alex Kerr, the SNP's National Secretary.
+In July 2025, the SNP's Conduct Appeals Committee found that the process against Giugliano was "procedurally unfair", and that key evidence had been withheld by Alex Kerr, the SNP's National Secretary.
 SNP activists in Falkirk West demanded a re-run of the selection contest and Alex Kerr's resignation.
 A local activist told The Herald, "Toni was winning this contest by a country mile, but Swinney didn't want someone who pushed too hard on independence."
 An SNP spokesperson said: "Understandably, we don’t comment on confidential internal processes."